jochasinga/gibran/README.md

 ```

-The project directory should be created like shown below:
+The project directory should be created as shown below:

 ```bash